We help people reach their full potential in speech, language, learning and communication.

 Josephine K. Chen, M.S., CCC: Certified by American Hearing, Speech and Language Association and licensed in Connecticut, New York and California, Ms. Chen has over thirty years of experience in the field.
 She has received nine continuing education awards from ASHA for more then six hundred hours of postgraduate continuing education study.
 Prior to establishing the center in 1988, she had worked for twelve years in acute and rehabilitation hospitals in Connecticut and New York.
 Ms. Chen received her Bachelor of Law degree in Economics abroad from National Chung Hsing University in Taipei; and, her Master of Science degree in Speech and Language Pathology in the U.S. from the University of New Mexico.
 She has expertise in early language intervention, feeding, oral motor and speech disorders, language-based learning disabilities, stuttering, voice, cleft palate and myofunctional therapy.
 In addition, Ms. Chen treats adult neurogenic speech and language disorders as well as dysphagia.
 Ms. Chen was on craniofacial /cleft palate teams for 10 years.
 She was PROMPT trained at the level one PROMPT training workshop, and certified in LSVT (Lee Silverman Voice Treatment).

-Krystal Collins, M.S., CCC: A certified and licensed speech and language pathologist, Miss Collins has seven years of clinical experience with children and adults in various settings.
+Krystal Collins, M.S., CCC: A certified and licensed speech and language pathologist, Miss Collins has ten years of clinical experience with children and adults in various settings.
 She received her undergraduate and graduate degrees in speech and language pathology from Loyola College in Maryland.
 She interned at The Margaret A. McManus Speech, Language and Hearing Clinic in Baltimore, Maryland; and, worked with children with articulation disorders, receptive and expressive language delay, autism, and fluency.
 She also worked with adults with stroke and head injury, treating aphasia, apraxia, dysarthria and cognitive communication disorders.
 Additionally, she interned at Genesis Rehab Services and Charlesmont elementary School in Maryland.
 She had experience with Down syndrome, oral motor and feeding difficulties, and language learning disabilities while working at the Columbia Clinic at Loyola College.

-Danielle Livecchi, M.S., CCC: A certified and licensed speech and language pathologist, Miss Livecchi has four years of clinical experience with children and adults in various settings.
+Danielle Livecchi, M.S., CCC: A certified and licensed speech and language pathologist, Miss Livecchi has seven years of clinical experience with children and adults in various settings.
 She received her graduate degree in speech and language pathology from New York Medical College in Valhalla, New York, and her undergraduate degree in communication sciences and disorders from The College of Saint Rose in Albany, New York.
 She came to us from her internship at Westchester Medical Center.
 She also interned at New York Methodist Hospital, Physical Medicine and rehabilitation Center, John A. Coleman School and Children’s Rehabilitation Center, Hawthorne Country Day School, and Ichabod Crane Primary School.
 For the pediatric population, she worked with children with difficulties in feeding, articulation and phonology, receptive and expressive language, learning disabilities, fluency, voice and communication pragmatics.
 She is also experienced in early intervention, ASD, and children with Down syndrome.
 With the adult population, she is experienced in treating CVA and TBI patients with dysphagia, aphasia, and apraxia.

 We are a team of professionals, colleagues, and individuals committed to continued improvement of our clients and ourselves.
 We work toward this mission by holding fast to our team values: